chrisrough/terraform-provider-tos/docs/data-sources/rules.md

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported.

+List of matching Rules from Tufin SA:

 * `id` - Application Connection Id
 * `name` - Application Connection Name